flub78/aws_cicd/doc/introduction.md

 The first project to be integrated is a continuous test and integration environment for a PHP Laravel project.
 This setup should be usable on others type of project just by modifying the infrastructure provisioning and the list of roles to apply.

-## The control machine

-It is the machine on which this git project is checked out and the scripts to create the CI/CD pipeline are executed.

-It is important to have the minimal set of requirements on this machine.
-Typically I want a Linux shell with terraform, ansible and aws CLI environment but nothing more.

-Most of the devolpment has been done on Windows WSL.

 # Architecture

 ## Pipeline creation steps